dadada/abgabesystem/README.md

 The aim of this project is to automate the handling of students' homework solutions using Gitlab.
 So far It can

-- import student accounts from LDAP,
+- import student accounts from LDAP
-- import a list of users from Stud.IP,
+- import a list of users from Stud.IP
-- create groups for courses in Gitlab,
+- create groups for courses in Gitlab
 - set up repositories for the students
-- run automated style-checks and
+- run automated style-checks
-- test for plagiarisms.
+- test for plagiarisms

 ## Setup Gitlab and CI runners